-So here you’ve gone through all the necessary equipment needed for a decent homes studio.
+So here you’ve gone through all the necessary equipment needed for a decent home studio.

 Now come to the 3rd stage of transforming.

-Somewhere in the journey, you will feel like you need something extra in your studio and that time you have to upgrade your recording studio into a semi-pro recording studio.
+Somewhere in the journey, you will feel like you need something extra in your studio, and at that time you have to upgrade your recording studio into a semi-pro recording studio.